fqantonio/aqua/PROCEDURE.md

 ## PREPARE the MISSION
 - MANUAL or AUTO mode?

+> IMPORTANT: where you arm the AQUA will be the RTL emd point;

 ### Manual
 - If AUTO MODE, fix the points in the "Flight plan" screen by clicking with the right button and create the points;
 - Check the way points: are there obstacles between them?